-To follow a group that has a large and growing number of followers.
+To be on the “bandwagon” is to follow a group that has a large and growing number of followers.

 A bandwagon is literally a wagon which carries the band in a parade.
 The phrase “jump on the bandwagon” first appeared in American politics in 1848 when Dan Rice, a famous and popular circus clown of the time, used his bandwagon and its music to gain attention for campaign appearances.
 As campaigns became more successful, more politicians strove for a seat on the bandwagon, hoping to be associated with the success.

 The term itself is derived from the era of P.T.
 Barnum, when it referred to a literal wagon that carried a marching band on it, as part of a larger circus show.